Business Accelerator Davis Roots Opens with Two Start-ups

 Davis Roots, a new nonprofit business accelerator bridging the city of Davis and the University of California, Davis, officially opened at the historic Hunt-Boyer Mansion on April 30.
 The enterprise was built to support start-ups with the goal of keeping them in Davis once they succeed, and already has two new companies ready to move in.

-Davis Roots was founded by Professor Andrew Hargadon, director of the Child Family Institute for Innovation & Entrepreneurship and Anthony Costello, a former chair of the city’s Business and Economic Development Commission and founder of several successful start-ups.
+Davis Roots was founded by Professor Andrew Hargadon, director of the UC Davis Institute for Innovation and Entrepreneurship and Anthony Costello, a former chair of the city’s Business and Economic Development Commission and founder of several successful start-ups.

 “We have the shared goal of fostering the formation and early development of new high-growth ventures in Davis,” said Hargadon, who holds the Charles J. Soderquist Chair in Entrepreneurship at the management school.
 “We hope to eventually bring many more companies into this facility.”